mishrabhinav/turtle_interpreter/README.md

 Turtle Interpreter (written in JAVA)
 ===================================

 This is a first year lab exercise at Imperial College London.
-It is basically a simple implementation of [Logo(programming language)](https://en.wikipedia.org/wiki/Logo_%28programming_language%29) in JAVA.
+It is a very basic implementation of [Logo(programming language)](https://en.wikipedia.org/wiki/Logo_%28programming_language%29) in JAVA.
 Since I enjoyed working on this lab assignment, I decided to put it on github.

 Copyright by **Abhinav Mishra**.
 This code is for